VolkanSah/ChatGPT-ShellMaster/prompts/Handling-Large-Files.md

 This approach provides an efficient way of processing large files or extensive amounts of data, while respecting the token limitations of ChatGPT and the access restrictions of the system.

-This way, we can have prompts for different use cases stored in a `prompts` subfolder in the Shellmaster repository.
-Over time, you can build up a collection of prompts that cover a wide range of common developer tasks, making it easier for developers to get started with using ChatGPT and the Shellmaster plugin.

 have fun with it.
 Volkan Sah 😄